Transmission/Communication Medium or Channel:

 • (ii) Satellite relay

-• It requires geo-stationary orbit with the height of 35,784km to match the earth’s rotation.
+• It requires a geo-stationary orbit with a height of 35,784km to match the Earth’s rotation.

-• It Operates on a number of frequency bands known
+• It operates on several frequency bands known

 as transponders.